warmsignull/warmsignull.github.io/content/posts/abandoning-windows-for-linux-part-4/index.md

 Still, I managed to create a Tuta account after switching VPN regions and clearing my browser cache.
 Progress, even if small.
 Now I have to wait up to twenty-four hours for manual verification.
 The waiting game begins.

-* Day 9: The Social Media Gauntlet
+## Day 9: The Social Media Gauntlet {#day-9-the-social-media-gauntlet}

 Tuta still had not approved my account, so I created a Gmail address instead.
 Today it worked instantly.
-I have registered on GitHub and started a small Diceware generator project to keep my coding streak alive.
+I registered on GitHub and started a small Diceware generator project to keep my coding streak alive.

 The process of creating social media accounts in 2025 feels like an endurance test.
 Captchas have become self-parodies.
 Each one feels like a psychological experiment designed to test patience rather than verify humanity.
 Facebook demanded that I record a short video of myself moving my head around in circles.
 I half-expected it to ask for interpretive dance next.